 Bendamustine plus obinutuzumab for follicular lymphoma (February 2016)

 It is not known whether the novel anti-CD20 monoclonal antibody obinutuzumab is better than rituximab for the treatment of relapsed or refractory follicular lymphoma (FL).
-Preliminary results are available from a trial in which 321 patients with relapsed or refractory FL were randomly assigned to six cycles of bendamustine alone versus six cycles of bendamustine plus obinutuzumab, followed by obinutuzumab maintenance for two years .
-The addition of obinutuzumab improved progression-free survival, leading to the approval of this regimen by the US Food and Drug Administration for FL relapsed or refractory after a rituximab-containing regimen.
+In one trial, 396 patients with relapsed or refractory indolent lymphoma (81 percent FL) were randomly assigned to six cycles of bendamustine alone versus six cycles of bendamustine plus obinutuzumab, followed by obinutuzumab maintenance for two years .
+The addition of obinutuzumab improved progression-free survival, leading to the approval of this regimen by the US Food and Drug Administration for FL relapsed or refractory after a rituximab-containing regimen .
 However, we do not routinely use this regimen, as it has not demonstrated an overall survival benefit and requires longer follow-up to better clarify potential long-term toxicities.
 In addition, it has not been compared directly with rituximab-containing regimens in this setting.
 (See "Treatment of relapsed or refractory follicular lymphoma", section on 'Chemoimmunotherapy'.)

 MULTIPLE MYELOMA AND OTHER PLASMA CELL DISORDERS